ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Problem Definition and Motivating Threats

 \subsection{Desiderata for Unlearning in MLaaS}

 The above two motivating threats underscore the importance of developing an inference serving-aware machine unlearning framework in the MLaaS setting.
-In this setting, the server is responsible for cautiously scheduling the processing of inference and unlearning requests to minimize inference latency and extra privacy risks, as illustrated in the bottom row of Figure \ref{fig: scheme}.
-In detail, we have the following two design goals for the server.\\ \underline{\emph{Low inference latency:}} For MLaaS admitting unlearning requests, the inference latency can be increased by the unlearning process for two reasons: 1) Executing the machine unlearning mechanism takes much longer than executing an inference sample; 2) The subsequent inference requests may have to wait until the ML model complete the unlearning update.
-Therefore, the server’s first design goal is to minimize the extra inference latency caused by unlearning executions for as many inference requests as possible.
-One way to reduce extra inference latency is by selectively postponing the process of certain unlearning requests.
-This has two benefits: 1) subsequent inference requests can be processed without waiting for unlearning execution; 2) multiple unlearning requests can be processed by executing a single machine unlearning mechanism, curtailing the total time spent on unlearning. \\ \underline{\emph{Avoid extra privacy risk:}} Achieving the first design goal above may increase the privacy risk for the personal data of unlearning requesters.
-If an unlearning request is postponed behind a sequence of inference requests, the unlearning requester’s data remains in the ML model and may be subject to information leakage from predictions made on the yet-to-be-unlearned model.
-To prevent this, the server’s second design goal is to ensure that the postponed unlearning requests do not increase the privacy risk for their requesters.
+The server is responsible for cautiously scheduling the processing of inference and unlearning requests to minimize inference latency and extra risks.
+In detail, we have the following two design goals for the server.\\ \underline{\emph{Low inference latency:}} For MLaaS admitting unlearning requests, the inference latency is increased by the unlearning process for two reasons: 1) Executing the machine unlearning mechanism takes much longer than inference; 2) The subsequent inference requests have to wait until the completion of unlearning update.
+Therefore, the server’s first design goal is to minimize the extra inference latency caused by unlearning update for as many inference requests as possible.
+One way to reduce the inference latency is by strategically postponing the process of certain unlearning requests.
+This has two benefits: 1) subsequent inference requests can be processed without waiting for unlearning execution; 2) multiple unlearning requests can be batch-processed by executing a single machine unlearning update, decreasing the time spent on unlearning. \\ \underline{\emph{Avoid extra risk:}} Achieving the first design goal may increase the risk for the unlearning requesters.
+If an unlearning request is postponed, the requested data remains in the model and may be utilized by the attacker through inferences made on the model.
+To prevent this, the server’s second design goal is to ensure that the postponed unlearning execution does not increase the risk for the requesters.

-There are also other opportunities for improvement in both security and efficiency of machine unlearning scheme.
-However, these areas are orthogonal to the research presented in this paper.
-Further details can be found in Appendix \ref{appendix.goals}
+\partitle{What we do not achieve in this paper} There are also other opportunities for improvement in both the security and efficiency of the machine unlearning scheme.
+However, these areas are orthogonal to the research presented in this paper.\\ \underline{\emph{Regarding extra privacy risk:}} We focus on ensuring that data owners who have submitted unlearning requests do not suffer from extra privacy risk due to the postponed unlearning execution.
+However, we do not address other sources of privacy threats, such as general privacy attacks considered in MIA literature where any data owners can be the victim \cite{shokri2017membership,DBLP:conf/ndss/Salem0HBF019,li2021membership,liu2022ml}.